A Review of the Family of Artificial Fish Swarm Algorithms: Recent Advances and Applications: Empirical Study and Potential Future Research Directions

-The AFSA and its variants are effective SI-based algorithms.
-They have been extensively used for solving continuous optimization problems and have achieved good results as compared with other population-based optimization problems.
-In the following discussion, we provide a comparison between the AFSA and one of the most popular SI algorithms, namely the PSO, as well as offer several directions for further improvement of the AFSA.

-In analyzing the AFSA and PSO, several key differences from the structure, procedure, and update rule perspectives can be noticed, as follows: \begin{itemize} \item In PSO, the candidate solutions are particles.
-In addition to the candidate solution, each particle keeps the information of its personal best ($P_{best}$) position. $P_{best}$ is used as an attractor in determining the subsequent positions of the particle.
-Comparatively, each AF in the AFSA does not keep any previous information, except its current position, in the memory structure; \item In PSO, the neighborhood particles are determined according to their indices.
-In the AFSA, however, the neighborhood AFs are determined according to their Euclidean distances among each other and the Visual parameter.

-\item In both algorithms, the candidate solutions are attracted toward the better neighbor candidate solutions.
-In PSO, the attractors are chosen among the personal best solutions and the neighborhood topology.
-In the AFSA, however, the attractors of each AF are the best AF in its visual range and the center position of the swarm.

-\item In the AFSA, the movement length is limited by the Step parameter, while in PSO, the movement size, which is defined by the velocity vector, is not limited.
-This results in a higher convergence speed of PSO in comparison with that of the AFSA.
-Nevertheless, the tradeoff is a higher probability of pre-mature convergence in PSO.

-\item In PSO, the particles converge to an optimum region, and after performing exploitation, they concentrate on the optimum solution.
-Consequently, the swarm diversity decreases rapidly in this algorithm, which leads to an increase in the probability of being trapped in local optima.
-On the other hand, in the AFSA, the selection rules, which are defined based on the Crowd Factor, do not allow the AFs to collapse around an optimum.
-This results in maintaining a higher degree of diversity over time in the AFSA and increasing its exploration capability.
-However, the tradeoff is a reduction in the AFSA convergence speed.

-\item In the AFSA, the update rules are separated as behaviors that are performed on the AFs according to certain conditions.
-Therefore, in each iteration, each AF can either perform local search around itself or a social-based behavior and move towards other attractors.
-In contrast, in PSO, the personal and social attractors are unified in the velocity formula.
-Therefore, each particle's next position is dependent on both individual and group attractors simultaneously. \end{itemize}

-Despite many successful studies, the AFSA and its variants normally are computationally complex, owing to the use of the Euclidian distance for measuring the neighborhood AFs and the adoption of different behaviors to search for a better position.
-In addition, the AFSA and its variants often converge slowly towards the best position, since the movement length is limited by $S$, and they are not able to effectively perform the local search.
-As such, there are rooms for further improvement of the AFSA.
-A number of optimization problems that the AFSA and its variants can be effectively used are discussed, as follows.
+Despite a large body of work, the AFSA and its variants are normally computationally complex due to the computation of many Euclidean distances for determining the neighborhood AFs and obtaining the unit vectors to limit the movement lengths to $s$ in the update rules of different behaviors.
+In addition, the convergence speed of the AFSA and its variants is usually slow, since the movement length is limited by $s$.
+Therefore, there are rooms for further improvement of the AFSA in terms of computational speed.